softwarecrash/Solar2MQTT/README.md

 - Many devices from EASUN
 - and many many others based on the chinese solar inverter with a rj45 jack and usb port, primary identified by the display

-# Known Bugs
-- in Wifi Setup mode the inverter type must manualy input in uppercase Letters like "PCM" or "PIP"